r-lib/tidyselect/cran-comments.md

-This release includes dplyr in suggested package which should hopefully fix the R CMD check warnings that appeared on some CRAN platforms.
+This fixes the hotpatch hook in order to port dplyr to tidyselect.
+It may also fix the sporadic CRAN warnings.

 ## Test environments